Honey, can you pick up a tablet at the grocery store?

 "This opens the door for not only players that can survive on low margins, but also for companies that use hardware as a channel for something else."

-Tesco (TSCO.L) in Britain and Walmart (WMT.N) in the United States, are selling their own branded tablets pitched at customers unwilling to pay $400 or more for an Apple (AAPL.O) or Samsung product.

-Grocers like Tesco and France's Carrefour (CARR.PA) are not only trying to cash in on booming tablet sales, but also to nudge people to buy everything from films to groceries from their online stores, pushed through their devices, a lesson learned from Amazon (AMZN.O) and Google (GOOG.O).

-Traditional computer makers including Asus, Acer, HP (HPQ.N), Lenovo, Dell, Sony, LG will continue to be squeezed, said Gartner analyst Tracy Tsai.
+Traditional computer makers including Asus, Acer , HP, Lenovo, Dell, Sony, LG will continue to be squeezed, said Gartner analyst Tracy Tsai.

-They account for only 10 percent of the market today, far behind Apple and Samsung with 60 percent and also smaller than the 20 percent share held by white label tablet makers who manufacture for others, such as Archos (ARCH.PA).
-Amazon and Google hold the other 10 percent.

 "Some of them will pull out from the market of tablets altogether," Tsai predicted.